florintp-onboarding/vault-as-docker/README.md

 1. (Optional) Enable debug of script by updating the DEBUG variable with a numeric value greater than 0.
 By default is disabled - DEBUG=0.

-2. Configure the estimated time for test/work by included the number of seconds in the variable TIMEDEMO.
+2. Configure the estimated time for test/work by including the number of seconds in the variable TIMEDEMO.
 By default TIMEDEMO=3600.

 3. Execute the script create_and_run_containers.sh with syntax: